Kenya interior minister dies in hospital

 Nkaissery's death is unlikely to affect preparations for the elections.

-(Reporting by Katharine Houreld; Editing by Robert Birsel)
+Reporting by Katharine Houreld; Editing by Robert Birsel